 - Wire harness – Damages of wire harnesses from ECU / PCM to the transmission housing can cause shifting problems.
 For example, your Mitsubishi may not shift at all.

 Common Mitsubishi Transmission Problems

 Cars that use 4-speed (F4A51) or 5-speed (F5A51) automatic transmission can suffer from a sudden and complete loss of drive and reverse, making the car undrivable.

 - Broken transmission pump.
-There is a coil cushion spring that regulates the engagement of reverse gear, which is very thin.
-Over time, the spring can break and send metal particles throughout the transmission and damage gears inside the pump.
+A coil cushion spring regulates the engagement of the reverse gear, which is very thin.
+Over time, the spring can break, send metal particles throughout the transmission, and damage gears inside the pump.
 There is an upgraded spring available.

 Harsh or failed gear changes